• THE METAVERSE: All Around Us

 • Even for students who live a few hours away, providing other options for 'attending' courses, talks, and other student activities can make a significant difference.

-• Access however is still largely limited to those in the 'global north' - those with a land-based technology infrastructure; cheap or free Internet access, less expensive devices, etc.
+• Access however is still largely limited to those in the 'global north' - those with a land-based technology infrastructure; cheap or free Internet access, and less expensive devices.

 • Some learning management systems are doing a good job of making courses available on mobile devices, but still they lean heavily towards needing laptops/desktops.